rhamill1/rails-associations/readme.md

   rails g model Enrollment
   ```

-  `Enrollment` is the model for our *join* table.
-When naming your join table, you can either come up with a name that makes semantic sense (like "Enrollment"), or you can combine the names of the associated models (e.g. "StudentCourse").
+  `Enrollment` is the model for our join table.
+When naming your join table, you can either come up with a name that makes semantic sense (like "Enrollment"), or you can combine the names of the associated models (e.g. "CoursesStudent").

 2. Add the foreign keys to the enrollments migration: